tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 In other words, the main risk is not that of striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.

-Compared with Innerhelm and other priorities such as my family, Logwise was a bad lever.
+Compared with Innerhelm and other priorities such as my family, Logwise was a bad lever---it had a high cost and yielded a comparatively low payout.
-## Logwise had a high cost and a low payout
+## Logwise's high cost and low payout

 The multi-armed bandit mental model, as it is usually rendered, describes each lever as being essentially defined in only one dimension: potential payout.
 That is, the intent of exploring and exploiting is simply to find the lever with the best payout.